aardappel/lobster/docs/source/language_reference.md

 Besides being more readable, it allows you to specify the fields in any order, and to override fields that have defaults.

+For more complex ways of constructing types, see constructor functions below.

 To declare a type whose only purpose is to serve as a superclass for other types and is not to be instantiated, declare it with `abstract`: